stargate-bukkit/Stargate-Bukkit/README.md

  XX
 ```
 The keys `portal-open` and `portal-closed` are used to define the material in the gate when it is open or closed.
+The material for `portal-closed` can be most things, including solid blocks.
+Some materials may act weirdly though.
+The material for `portal-open` can be any block the player can partially enter, even things like `GLOW_LICHEN`.
+`NETHER_PORTAL` and `END_GATEWAY` work, but `END_PORTAL` does not.

 The key `button` is used to define the type of button that is generated for this gate.
 It can be a button (of any type),
 a type of wall coral (dead or alive), a type of shulker box or a chest.
 `X` and `-` are used to define block types for the layout (Any single-character can be used, such as `#`).